What is the NFC & How Exactly it Could be Used? The Insights To Be Known.

-NFC tags are small physical “tags” or “stickers” which consist of NFC chips that could be programmed to provide any kind of information to your smartphone.
+NFC tags are small physical “tags” or “stickers” that consist of NFC chips that could be programmed to provide any kind of information to your smartphone.

-Where it can be work as QR code scanners and retrieve the information associated with that QR code.
+Where it can work as a QR code scanner and retrieve the information associated with that QR code.

 NFC can also be used to make mobile payments using a smartphone.